charlesxsh/deadlock-lsp/README.md

 (c) In the end, we use VScode to open the folder of deadlock-lsp, click the "Run and Debug" button on the left, and click the "Start Debugging" button to "Run Extension".
 A new VSCode window is poped out.
-The plugin is enabled in the window and we can use it to develop the project (the one we just added ".vscode/setting.json" ) to be edited.
+The plugin is enabled in the window and we can use it to develop the project with ".vscode/setting.json".

 ## License